zswan/amd_iommu_v1_v2/README.md

 (3) I am in china, if you have some question for AMD iommu driver I think I can help you. email:mcuos.com@gmail.com

+About those patches:

+patches-for-ACPIHID-devices -- Those patches are to support ACPI HID device using iommu.